HarshavardhanaNaganagoudar/ADHD_Dyslexia_EasyScreen/README.md

-# ADHD_Dyslexia_EasyScreen
-Interactive cognitive games and voice recording activities for ADHD and dyslexia screening

-# 🧠 BrainBuddy: AI-Powered ADHD + Dyslexia Assistant
+# 🧠 ADHD-Dyslexia-EasyScreen: AI-Powered ADHD + Dyslexia screening for children

 ## 🚀 TL;DR
-- 🧠 **AI-Powered ADHD + Dyslexia Assistant** built using **Gemma 3n** via Ollama
+- 🧠 **AI-Powered ADHD + Dyslexia Screening** built using Google **Gemma 3n** via Ollama
-- 🎮 Uses cognitive games to evaluate flexibility, impulsivity, and memory
+- 🎮 Combines audio-based reading comprehension (for dyslexia) and interactive cognitive games (for ADHD: flexibility, impulsivity, and memory evaluation)
-- 🧾 Generates human-friendly non-diagnostic reports in JSON and natural text
+- 🧾 Produces non-diagnostic, human-friendly reports in both JSON and natural language text
-- 💻 Fully local inference (via VS Code + Ollama) and **Gradio demo on Hugging Face Spaces**
+- 💻 Runs entirely offline/local via VS Code + Ollama
-- 🛠️ Architecture, prompt engineering, scoring logic, and technical stack explained below
+- 🛠️ Architecture, prompt engineering, scoring logic, and technical stack explained below.

 ---

 ## 📝 Abstract

-BrainBuddy is a cognitive companion app designed for early screening of **ADHD** and **Dyslexia** in children.
+ADHD-Dyslexia-EasyScreen is a cognitive companion app designed for early screening of **ADHD** and **Dyslexia** in children.
 It leverages **Gemma 3n**, a powerful open-weight LLM, to evaluate gameplay data from cognitive tests and deliver non-diagnostic, child-friendly reports.

-The goal is to assist parents and educators by providing **friendly insights**, not medical diagnoses, based on attention, impulsivity, flexibility, and memory patterns.
+The goal is to assist parents and educators by providing **friendly insights**, not medical diagnoses, based on factors reading comprehension, attention, impulsivity, flexibility, and memory patterns.

 ---